MarjoleinAardewijn/web-design-1920/README.md

 - Are there still areas for improvement?
   - There is no story, it's just a date picker.
 And I would like to see other colors, more punk!

-After I told Marijn what the keybinding were he said that they were okay.
+After I told Marijn what the key bindings were he said that they were okay.
-During the test you could really notice that Marijn is a developer himself because he immediately tested the edge cases like negative or decimal numbers, and that was possible.
+During the test I could really notice that Marijn is a developer himself because he immediately tested the edge cases for bugs like negative or decimal numbers, and that was possible.
 Same goes for leaving the input field empty.

 **Improvements**